Emergence of Functionally Differentiated Structures via Mutual Information Minimization in Recurrent Neural Networks: Chaotic signal separation task results

 In this example, a visible pattern of specialization emerged: neurons in group $g^{(1)}$ (left half) developed strong projections to the R\"ossler reconstruction output while maintaining weak projections to the Lorenz reconstruction output, with neurons in group $g^{(2)}$ (right half) showing the opposite pattern.

 This specialization was quantified using the output separation index, $D_{\text{out}}$ (Eq.~\eqref{eq:output_separability}).
-The trained network achieved $D_{\text{out}} = 0.173 \pm 0.151$, compared with $D_{\text{out}} = 0.021 \pm 0.015$ for networks trained without MI minimization, indicating moderate but significant ($p<0.0001$, $t$-test) output specialization.
+The trained network achieved $D_{\text{out}} = 0.173 \pm 0.151$, compared with $D_{\text{out}} = 0.021 \pm 0.015$ for networks trained without MI minimization, indicating moderate but significant ($p<0.0001$, two-sample $t$-test; all trials used independent random initializations) output specialization.
 The variance in $D_{\text{out}}$ across trials is also higher than in the working memory task, reflecting incomplete specialization in some cases, as described in the Neuron--output correlation analysis section.